szumia/UsbCamerasDriver/README.md

 ### Author
 Thank you for your support and star.
 Your insightful suggestions will be adopted.
-If you have any willingness to communicate, please contact 13046311074@163.com
+If you have any willingness to communicate, please contact 13046311074@163.com.
+If you have any questions, you can put them in the issue and I will try to answer them.